PaperPrototype/Intro-Coding-and-Computers/Week 0 - Coding/Lecture/english.md

 # Intro
 Computers have a language that they understand, positive `+` and negative `-` electric signals.
 We usually use the symbol `1` to represent positive and `0` to represent negative.
 Computer nerds like to say that these two symbols are enough to make a language and a number system.
 That language and number system is called "binary".

 How does "binary" live in the computer?
-Millions and millions of switches, representing on, a positive electric charge, or off, a negative electric charge.
+Millions and millions of switches, representing on (a positive electric charge) or off (a negative electric charge).
 Each electric charge is called a "bit", standing for "binary digit".

-When we are "coding" it just means we are writing instructions for a computers "processor" (a processor takes tons of off and on signals and "processes" them).
+When we are "coding" it just means we are writing instructions for a computers "processor" (a processor takes tons of `off` and `on` signals and "processes" them).
 In coding we put a bunch of instructions into a file in the form of bits (binary digits) or binary.
 We call these files a "program".
 A simple program could tell the computer to display the word "hello" on the screen.

 If we wanted to write a program we could use binary, the 0's and 1's language...
 That would be really hard.
 Thankfully though some smart people made a *program* that took some *word* based instructions from a file and turned them into binary instructions in another file for us!